deplicator/assignments/COMP3053 - Analysis of Algorithms/Homework 3 - Escape Path Problem/README.md

 there is no make file for this.

-Tested in Windows by copying and pasting `main.cpp`, `pathFinder.cpp`, and `pathFinder.h` into a new Visual Studios 2010 project.
+This program has been compiled in Windows by copying and pasting `main.cpp`, `pathFinder.cpp`, and `pathFinder.h` into a new Visual Studios 2010 project.

 ### Usage
 The solution accepts a file as it's input.
 By default it looks for "map.txt" in the executable's